The First-Year at Landmark College

 Math support is provided to students one-on-one, in groups, and on a drop-in basis.
 Students work with faculty with expertise in math, and with work study students who have excelled in math courses, for assistance with specific courses.
 Students who take advantage of math support use these support sessions to complete homework assignments, to prepare for tests, and to improve their math problem-solving skills.

-Math support is offered Sunday-Thursday.
-Hours vary each semester.
+Math support hours vary each semester.
 Check the schedule for math support at the beginning of each semester.

 In addition to office hour appointments with individual faculty members, students are encouraged to participate in Science Support for assistance with their science coursework.
 No appointment is necessary.
 Science Support is staffed by Landmark College science professors.
 Typically, students attend for assistance with writing lab reports, understanding complex ideas and textbook study, vocabulary building techniques, and scientific writing.
 Please contact the Drake Center for Academic Support for information regarding Science Support hours and location(s) at (802) 387-6839 or firstname.lastname@example.org.

 The Computer Science Support Center provides academic assistance for computer science courses.
 The center is staffed by professional staff, faculty, and peer mentors.

 - Students can schedule one-on-one or drop-in time with computer science faculty.